Skip to content

 sivtr import

-This is useful when you have been working normally and later want to browse the accumulated session as a single workspace.
+This is useful when you have been working normally and later want to browse the accumulated session as one workspace.